 This is not a particularly common injury as the ligaments of the shoulder are very strong.
 Also, the muscles at the front of the shoulder, such as the pectorals are more likely to be injured first.

 Shoulder sprain treatment

 Rest the arm.
 A sling may be useful to take the weight off the shoulder.
-Apply ice or cold therapy products to ease pain, bleeding, swelling and inflammation.
+Apply ice or cold therapy products to ease the pain, bleeding, swelling and inflammation.
 See a sports injury specialist who can assess the injury.
 A doctor may prescribe anti-inflammatory medication and refer for investigations such as MRI scans if necessary.

-A professional therapist may use electrotherapy treatments such as ultrasound or laser to reduce pain, swelling and inflammation as well as advise on a rehabilitation program to regain full movement and strength, once the shoulder is pain free.
+A professional therapist may use electrotherapy treatments such as ultrasound or laser to reduce pain, swelling, and inflammation as well as advise on a rehabilitation program to regain full movement and strength, once the shoulder is pain-free.